lanolunaire/stalker_cs_compass_fix/README.md

 # stalker_cs_compass_fix
-Stalker CS Compass artifact fix
+This will help you prevent the Compass Artifact from being permanently given to the Forester NPC

 [DISCLAIMER]
 This is a simple fix for those who want to keep the Compass artifact past the "find compass" forester npc's mission in the Red Forest.
-This was tested on the Steam version of S.T.A.L.K.E.R.
+This was tested on the Windows Steam version of S.T.A.L.K.E.R.
 Clear Sky, not the enhanced version, and entirely vanilla

 [INSTRUCTIONS]
 Simply open your game profile page on steam in your lirbary, rclick on the name STALKER Clear Sky, click on "Manage", then "Browse local files".